yougov/velociraptor/README.rst

 Velociraptor's code is divided between the parts that are Django-specific (the web and worker processes), and the supporting library that is not.

-The Django parts are inside the 'project' folder.
+The Django parts are inside the 'vr' folder.
 The non-Django parts are in the 'libraptor' folder.
 This may be moved into a separate repository in the future.